We are CAL FIRE Local 2881. We are California's Fire Department

 More than 50 years later, this proud organization is called CAL FIRE Local 2881.

 CAL FIRE Local 2881 are responsible for fulfilling the mission of CAL FIRE to provide comprehensive fire protection and other related emergency services, including protection of life and property.

 CAL FIRE Local 2881 is an affiliate of The International Association of Firefighters (IAFF), CAL FIRE Local 2881 represents employees of The California Department of Forestry and Fire Protection (CAL FIRE).
 We represent over 7,000 current and retired employees of CAL FIRE in Bargaining Unit 8, including Firefighters, Fire Apparatus Engineers, Fire Captains, Battalion Chiefs, Foresters, Pilots, Supervisors, Forestry Logistics Officers, Fire Prevention Specialists, and other classifications.

 Members of Local 2881 are also members of the IAFF and CPF (California Professional Firefighters).

-CAL FIRE Local 2881 answer the call more than 300,000 times a year, of which less than 2% are wildland fires.
-CDF Firefighters make up the fire department for 30 of our 58 counties and more than 100 local communities.
-We serve as the incident command during many of California\'s most serious disasters, and from structural fires to auto accidents to earthquakes to floods to the spilling of hazardous materials to every conceivable disaster, we make up California\'s Fire Department.
+CAL FIRE Local 2881 answer the call more than 4500,000 times a year, of which less than 2% are wildland fires.
+CAL FIRE firefighters make up the fire department for 30 of our 58 counties and more than 100 local communities.
+We serve as the incident command during many of California\'s most serious disasters, and from structural fires to auto accidents to earthquakes to floods to the spilling of hazardous materials to every conceivable disaster, we make up California's Fire Department.